Canal Once: Logos

-Once Niñas y Niños Logos
+Once Niños Logos

 Programs

 Canal Once produces a wide variety of cultural and educational programming.
 It also produces and airs Once Noticias national newscasts.

 Canal Once has also been one of the national broadcasters that has carried the Olympic Games under contract from América Móvil, including the 2014 Summer Youth Olympics and 2016 Summer Olympics.

 During Holy Week, as a result of the coronavirus pandemic, Canal Once, Canal Catorce, and Capital 21 co-produced for the first time television coverage of the Passion Play of Iztapalapa.

 Awards

 Canal Once has won many national and international prizes, including the following: